james-o-dev/bitburner-scripts/README.md

 ## Tips

-* Running the full script requires at least 10.2GB ram (Extra 2.1GB if you want to `run killall.js`)
-	* If you don't have enough, just run a smaller script in the beginning to get money to upgrade your home ram to this amount.
-		You may use `early-hack-template.script` from the [Bitburner docs](https://bitburner.readthedocs.io/en/latest/guidesandtips/gettingstartedguideforbeginnerprogrammers.html#editing-our-hacking-script), or another more efficent script in the mean-time
 * My personal priority:
-	* Buy enough home ram to run all the scripts
+	* Buy enough home ram to run all the scripts.
 	* `buy` TOR router.
 	* `buy` the port-opening programs as you can afford it.
 	* But the Deeplink programs as you can afford it.
 	* Buy QoL programs if you want.
 	* Join factions and purchase augments needed.
-	* Upgrade home ram up to a point (until you think you can run all needed threads for all servers).
+	* Upgrade home ram (up, until you feel you no longer need it any more - or when you go over 100 processes on the home server).
 	* Upgrade home cpu (may not be necessary?).
 	* Buy additional servers to use, if you need more ram and you currently can not afford upgrading home ram.
 		* Use `purchase-servers.js` to a single server with the largest amount of ram you can afford.
 	* Once augments get too expensive, install augments and start again.
+* Try and keep below 100 running scripts per server (there might be a game technical reason for it?).

 ## To Do

 * Comments and descriptions.
-* Investigate improving server target value/priority formula, if .
+* Investigate improving server target value/priority formula.
-* Investigate improving polling and timing.